Dront/snake/README.md

 A few fruits may appear on field at the same time.

-Use more PyGame features, like sprites and groups for collision handling.

 Use some nice pictures instead of those creepy colored rectangles.

 Load maps from file.
 For now, it's just the hardcoded default map.